SpehleonLP/IK-Guide/README.md

 ## c.
 Computing The Jacobian Times The Jacobian Tranpose (J * J^T)

-In most cases matrix multiplications cache really badly and are inherently O(N^2) but because we're multiplying a matrix by it's own transpose we can take some shortcuts.
+In most cases matrix multiplications cache really badly and are inherently O(N^2).

 Now the jacobian matrix has N rows and 3 columns; and the transpose has 3 rows and N columns; so when we multiply them we always get a 3x3 matrix.